 You typically need to take a few general education courses in math, science, literature, history, and communication.
 Online courses offer flexibility in timeline and course selection.
 There are still some requirements, but you can find part-time, full-time, or accelerated program options to study at your own pace.

-FAQs on Online Bachelor’s in Criminal Justice
+FAQs on Online Bachelor’s in Technology

 - Degree program can be fully completed online